gregorwolf/SAP-NPM-API-collection/apis/swa-for-sapbas-vsx/README.md

 var myErrorListener = (err) => { myErrorHandling(err); }
 swa = new SWATracker("My Vscode Ext Publisher","My Package name", myErrorListener)
 ```
+---
+**NOTE**

+The vsxPublisher and vsxPackageName values passed to SWA Tracker constructor must be exact strings as they appear in the extension package.json.
+Otherwise, the usage data is not reported when extension is running in VS Code.

+---

 #### Track
 After creating a new swa class as detailed above usage is pretty simple